KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Alvaro showed some lesser known ways to improve the performance of PostgreSQL.

-He explained each method including profiling results, then ran a demo.
+He explained each method, including profiling results, then ran a demo.

 Some of his suggested methods
 * Use UUID field as primary key field and avoid creating two columns.
 You do not need a sequential ID, because of the UUID hash.
 You can index UUID.